rails/rails/README.markdown

 ## DESCRIPTION

-Arel is a Relational Algebra for Ruby.
-It 1) simplifies the generation complex of SQL queries and it 2) adapts to various RDBMS systems.
+Arel is a SQL AST manager for Ruby.
+It

+1. Simplifies the generation complex of SQL queries
+2. Adapts to various RDBMS systems

 It is intended to be a framework framework; that is, you can build your own ORM with it, focusing on innovative object and collection modeling as opposed to database compatibility and query generation.

 ## Status